chris-wamae/dietsaint/README.md

 # Diet Saint
-This web application uses the json file created by the [json-filter console application](https://github.com/chris-wamae/json-filter) to allow users to calculate the amount of various nutrients contained in different amounts of different foods.
+Diet saint is a web application that allows users to calculate the amount of various nutrients contained in different amounts of different foods.

-- A simple application that displays the amount of a specific nutrient in food.
-Developed using Next.js for the front-end and .NET for the back-end
+Users can also add different foods to a list to get the total nutrients of a certain type for all the foods in the list.

+The application uses data from the json file created by the [json-filter console application](https://github.com/chris-wamae/json-filter).
+The original source of the food data is the [USDA website](https://fdc.nal.usda.gov/download-datasets.html)